niveK77pur/midi-input.nvim/README.md

 }
 ```

+You can run `:checkhealth nvim-midi-input` to see if everything is set up accordingly.
+(Unfortunately, it cannot check if the [PortMidi library][lmi] is available, so check this if the backend is not working)

 # Usage

 When the plugin is loaded, you can start the MIDI input using the following command.
 Note that when `device` was not set as an option, or it is not available, you will be prompted with a [list of available devices][lmi-usage].
 You can also append the device name to the command.